Unemployment & Direct Payments

 • Your place of employment is closed as a direct result of the COVID-19 pandemic.

-West Virginians who have exhausted their regular unemployment benefits and are eligible for Pandemic Emergency Unemployment Compensation (PEUC) can apply for a 13-week extension on Wednesday, May 6.
+West Virginians who have exhausted their regular unemployment benefits and are eligible for Pandemic Emergency Unemployment Compensation (PEUC) can receive additional unemployment benefits for up to 24 weeks through March 14, 2021.

-The additional weeks of benefits are provided through the Coronavirus Aid, Relief, and Economic Security (CARES) Act and will be available to individuals who previously collected state or federal unemployment compensation but have exhausted those benefits.
+The additional weeks of benefits are provided through the Response and Relief Act and will be available to individuals who previously collected state or federal unemployment compensation but have exhausted those benefits.

 To learn more about PEUC benefits, visit www.workforcewv.org/cares-act-questions.